openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 Warning: huge blog ahead.
 To butcher Mark Twain:

-I didn't have time to write a short blog, so I wrote a long one instead.
+â€œI didn't have time to write a short blog, so I wrote a long one instead.â€

 **Excitement**.
 Lack of sleep.
 More excitement.
 Many things not finished.
 Yep, a major release.
 Despite a crashing laptop (every 30 min it hangs, I'm afraid it is the heath) I'm having fun preparing for the biggest event since I joined the openSUSE community: the release of openSUSE 11.4!